 The fight controller may be regarded as the brain of the drone which is loaded with different sensors to ascertain its altitude and other parameters related to flight control.
-The sensors typically include gyroscopes, accelerometers and GPS and are integrated into the machine.
-A reliable flight control is actually responsible for ensuring a stable machine that turns the corners at amazing speeds in a seamless manner.
+The sensors typically include gyroscopes, accelerometers, and GPS and are integrated into the machine.
+Reliable flight control is actually responsible for ensuring a stable machine that turns the corners at amazing speeds in a seamless manner.

 A drone is typically powered by a power source in the shape of LiPo batteries.

 An integrated camera along with FPV goggles or monitor will be required for the First Person View.
 A transmitter will be required to control the drone, a charger for the batteries, and a soldering iron to solder everything together.